grafana/grafana/docs/sources/setup-grafana/configure-security/configure-authentication/grafana/index.md

 - Go to **Administration -> Users** to access the anonymous devices tab.
 - A new stat for the usage stats page -> Usage & Stats page shows the active anonymous devices last 30 days.

 The number of anonymous devices is not limited by default.
-There is a new configuration option `device_limit`, that make it possible for you to enforce a limit of anonymous devices.
-This enables you to have control over the usage of the instance and keep the usage within the limits of your environment.
-If the limit is reached, any new devices that try to access Grafana will be denied access.
+The configuration option `device_limit` allows you to enforce a limit on the number of anonymous devices.
+This enables you to have greater control over the usage within your Grafana instance and keep the usage within the limits of your environment.
+Once the limit is reached, any new devices that try to access Grafana will be denied access.

 ### Basic authentication